-Please bring the following items the evening of Open House or on the first day of preschool.
-These items are to be left in the Preschool (AM) classroom.
+Please bring the following items prior to the first day of preschool.
+These items are to be left in the Preschool classroom.
 Please label them.

-- A complete change of clothing shirt, pants, underwear and socks - A smock for painting - A box of tissues - A box of diapers and wipes (for 2 year olds, if necessary) - A box of wipes (all ages) - Outdoor gear: rain boots, hat, gloves, jacket, coat depending on weather and season!
+- A complete change of clothing shirt, pants, underwear and socks - A smock for painting - A box of tissues - A box of diapers and wipes (for 2 year olds, if necessary) - A box of wipes (all ages) - A toothbrush (optional) - Outdoor gear: rain boots, hat, gloves, jacket, coat depending on weather and season! - A cot-size blanket (crib size fits nicely) for those enrolled in Full Day Preschool

-Label All Belongings, Including Box of Diapers
+Label All Belongings, Including Box of Diapers.